-Read the rest of this article before you jump on the web, pick up your phone, or even hit the pavement, though.
-It touches on a number of the things you need to know if you use tobacco products but still want to protect your loved ones with life insurance.
+Read the rest of this article before you jump on the web or pick up your phone, though.
+It explains many of the things you need to know if you use tobacco products but want life insurance.

-It's easy to assume that smoking cigarettes is the only thing that matters to the folks who set life-insurance premiums.
+You might think that smoking cigarettes is the only thing that matters to the folks who set life insurance premiums.
 In fact, many also frown upon the use of other tobacco products, too.

 A few examples:

-If you use any of the above, expect companies to charge you more for life insurance than they would if you didn't use those products.
+If you use any of these tobacco products, expect to pay more for life insurance than if you didn't.

 That said, each insurer may charge different rates for tobacco use.
 That's why it's so important to shop around to get the best life insurance rates .